owkin/GrAIdient/README.md

 Maximal Activation Kit.
 A deep-learning framework for computer vision.

-It aims at promoting a total control and understanding of the main operations needed to train deep learning models.
+This framework aims at promoting a total control and understanding of the main operations needed to train deep learning models.

 The `Layer` is the essential component needed to build an explicit graph of